wellyshen/react-cool-form/docs/getting-started/3rd-party-ui-libraries.md

 };
 ```

 The `controller` will trigger re-renders whenever the value of the target component updated.
-Re-renders are not bad but **slow re-renders** are.
+Re-renders are not bad but **slow re-renders** are (refer to the [article](https://kentcdodds.com/blog/fix-the-slow-render-before-you-fix-the-re-render#unnecessary-re-renders)).
 So, if you are building a complex form with large number of fields, you can create a reusable component to isolate re-rendering at the component level for better performance as below:

 ```js
 import { memo, useState } from "react";